-AGENCY SHOPPING LIST (suggested) □ Pita bread □Cream Cheese □Strawberry □Banana RECIPE INGREDIENTS NOTES □ 1 pita sliced in half □ 1 Tbsp cream cheese □ 3-5 strawberry slices □ 3-5 banana slices □ Drizzle of honey Ingredient amounts can be adjusted based on preference.
+AGENCY SHOPPING LIST (suggested) □ Pita bread □Cream Cheese □Strawberry □Banana Contraction of the second seco RECIPE INGREDIENTS NOTES 1 pita sliced in half 1 Tbsp cream cheese 3-5 strawberry slices 3-5 banana slices Drizzle of honey Ingredient amounts can be adjusted based on preference.
 This recipe will require paper plates and knives to complete.
-DIREC TIONS Slice pita pocket in half if needed depending on pitas purchased.
-Carefully prepare the toppings for the pita pockets - slice the strawberries and bananas.
-Spread cream cheese inside of the pita pocket.
-Add strawberries and bananas to the inside of the pita pocket.
-Drizzle with honey on the top for the finishing touch!
+DIRE CTIONS Slice pita pocket in half if needed depending of Carefully prepare the toppings for the pita poor Spread cream cheese inside of the pita pocket Add strawberries and bananas to the inside of Drizzle with honey on the top for the finishing ckets - slice the strawberries and bananas. . the pita pocket.